-Please note that the awards nomination campaign will launch on October 1, at which time the online nomination form and the nomination template (Section A and B) will become available
+The awards nomination campaign will launch on October 1, at which time the online nomination form and the nomination template will become available.

 The Award